carney2490/elephantcake/README.md

   - As a user, I want the total price shown after tax; so that I can know how much I will be paying in full.
   - As a user, I want know what state the item was sold to; so that I can pay the apppropriate taxes.
   - As a user, I want to have a running tally of total pretax that will feed into a tax tally, so I can work with both numbers.
-  - As a user, I want to be able to submit the order and recieve confirmation that the order has been placed, so that I know
+  - As a user, I want to be able to submit the order and recieve confirmation that the order has been placed, so that I know the order has been placed.
   - As a user, I want to know what total amounts recieve a discount; so that I can adjust my order to recieve the discount.